Skip to main content

 Group 3: Processed Foods have been typically produced in a factory, including the addition of salt, sugar, oil, and other substances to unprocessed or minimally processed foods.
 Processed foods include canned beans or vegetables using salt, canned fruit in syrup, beef jerky and bacon, canned fish, smoked or cured meat, cheese, bread, and fermented alcoholic beverages such as beer, wine and cider.
 Group 4: Ultra-Processed Foods (UPFs) are also produced industrially.
 However, these foods are produced with ingredients produced in laboratories and typically not found in a home kitchen such as isolates, monoglycerides or xanthan gum.
 Consume these foods less often.
 Ultra-processed foods include soda, energy drinks, meal replacement drinks, chocolate milk, sweetened yogurts, ice cream, cake mixes, instant sauces or soups, fast food, chicken nuggets, frozen pizza, breakfast cereal, fast food, boxed meals, and distilled alcohol such as rum or vodka.

-Health risks of ultra-processed foods.
+Health risks of ultra-processed foods

 Over recent decades, we have experienced an increase in global intake of ultra-processed foods (NOVA Group 4.)
 The average American’s diet currently consists of approximately 50-60% ultra-processed foods.2 This rise in ultra-processed food consumption is drawing awareness, as it is associated with an increase in premature death as well as several additional health conditions, including3: